MicrosoftDocs/architecture-center/docs/solution-ideas/articles/healthcare-network-content.md

 In this solution, a healthcare facility uses LTE or 5G-enabled IoT devices to track both patient health and building performance.
 The devices use built-in Azure Sphere certified chips to stream data to on-premises edge servers, which communicate with the Azure cloud.
 On-premises network administrators can view network health through the packet cores on the edge servers.

-Azure cloud services can further analyze and store the data, and use it to optimize the smart building settings.
+Azure cloud services can further analyze and store the data, and use machine learning to optimize building settings.

 ## Potential use cases